AdobeDocs/experience-platform.en/help/edge/extension/event-types.md

 ---
 # Event types

-After you configure the [Adobe Experience Platform Web SDK extension](web-sdk-extension-configuration.md) for [Adobe Experience Platform Launch](https://experienceleague.adobe.com/docs/launch.html), build rules using AEP WEB SDK extension event types

-This page describes the available event types and how to use them.
+This page describes the Adobe Experience Platform Launch event types provided by the Adobe Experience Platform Web SDK extension.
+These are used to [build rules in Platform Launch](https://experienceleague.adobe.com/docs/launch-learn/tutorials/fundamentals/building-rules-in-launch.html) and should not be confused with the [`eventType` field in XDM](https://experienceleague.adobe.com/docs/experience-platform/edge/fundamentals/tracking-events.html).

 ## [!UICONTROL Send event complete]

-Typically, you would have one or more rules using the [[!UICONTROL Send event] action](action-types.md#send-event) to send events to the server.
-Each time an event is sent to Adobe Experience Platform Edge Network, a response is returned back to the browser with useful data.
+Typically, your property in Platform Launch would have one or more rules using the [[!UICONTROL Send event] action](action-types.md#send-event) to send events to Adobe Experience Platform Edge Network.
+Each time an event is sent to Edge Network, a response is returned to the browser with useful data.
 Without the [!UICONTROL Send event complete] event type, we wouldn't have access to this returned data.

 To access the returned data, we will create a separate rule.
 We will then add a [!UICONTROL Send event complete] event to the rule.
 This rule will now be triggered each time a successful response is received from the server as a result of a [!UICONTROL Send event] action.

 When a [!UICONTROL Send event complete] event triggers a rule, it provides data returned from the server that may be useful to accomplish certain tasks.
-Typically, you would add a [!UICONTROL Custom code] action (from the [!UICONTROL Core] extension) to the same rule that contains the [!UICONTROL Send event complete] event.
+Typically, you will add a [!UICONTROL Custom code] action (from Platform Launch's [!UICONTROL Core] extension) to the same rule that contains the [!UICONTROL Send event complete] event.
 In the [!UICONTROL Custom code] action, your custom code will have access to a variable named `event`.
 This `event` variable will contain the data returned from the server.

-Your rule for handling data returned from Edge may look something like this:
+Your rule for handling data returned from Edge Network may look something like this:

 ![](./assets/send-event-complete.png)